wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

         -   Atomic design principles: we prefer atomic design principles for the design elements and styleguide.

         -   Open source webfonts (i.e. not Typekit): Unless proprietary fonts are required by the brand or existing styleguide, use open source webfonts.

-        -   (if Drupal) Drupal Layout Builder: use Layout Builder for layout and content cusotmization.

         -   (if Drupal) Retain Drupal's base content types: create new content types as needed, but retain the base content types for standardization and future planning.